yschaeff/qmk_firmware/keyboards/fingerpunch/FIRMWARE.md

 # push the branch to your repo
 git push origin ffkb

-# If you ever want to update from the latest fingerpunch stemcell branch in the future
+# If you ever want to update from the latest fingerpunch master branch in the future
 git fetch fingerpunch
 git merge fingerpunch/master
 git push origin ffkb